 Performance evaluations must be written.
 Employees will be requested to sign their performance evaluations.
-As discussed in Section 2.3.3.2, if an employee disagrees with a substantive assessment of performance the employee may provide a written response within 30 days of the evaluation.
-All performance evaluations must be submitted to the Office of Human Resource Services after being delivered to the employee and will become a part of the employee's personnel file.
+As discussed in 2.3.3.2 Disagreements Involving Personnel File Information, if an employee disagrees with a substantive assessment of performance, the employee may provide a written response within 30 days of the evaluation.
+All performance evaluations must be submitted to HR after being delivered to the employee and will become a part of the employee's personnel file.